Menu

 POS(Point of Sales)

-Information management at the time of sale A system that uses the sales floor register of a retail store as a terminal to connect to a computer at the head office and other computer to enter data at the time of sales and manage sales and inventory and product management that links them to purchases.
-The use of barcodes, which has become popular recently, is a typical example.
+Sales time information management.
+A system that uses a retail store's sales floor register as a terminal to input data at the point of sale management and inventory and product management that connects sales and sales products to purchase.
+The use of barcodes, which have recently become popular, is a typical example.

 powered barge